MoserMichael/datahelp/readme.md

   --row_from ROW_FROM, -x ROW_FROM
                         starting row of range (one based) --col_from COL_FROM, -y COL_FROM
-                        starting column of range (one based) --filter USE_COLUMNS, -f USE_COLUMNS
+                        starting column of range (one based or excel characte notation)
+  --filter USE_COLUMNS, -f USE_COLUMNS
                         filter a subset of column (comma delimited list of column names)
 ```

 Example: